ycpcs/cs320-spring2014/index.md

 ## News

+* **May 2** - Please see the [Resources](resources/index.html) page for important information about how to specify a JDBC URL when you reimplement your persistence layer using Derby.
 * **Apr 28** - The second milestone for the individual assignment has been moved to Monday, May 5th.
 * **Apr 23** - The [Schedule](schedule.html) has been updated.
 We will discuss Extreme Programming in class on Monday, Apr 28th.
 Exam 2 will be handed out in class on Wednesday, Apr 30th and will be due *in class* on Friday, May 2nd.
 * **Apr 9** - The instructions for [team project deliverables](assign/assign07.html), the [team project reflections](assign/assign08.html), and [individual project deliverables](assign/assign09.html) are available.